Bastet: History

 Her name was originally shorter, transliterated as Bast in English.
 Bast first appears in the third millennium BCE, where she is depicted as either a fierce lioness or a woman with the head of a lioness.
 Two thousand years later, during the Third Intermediate Period of Egypt (c.
 1070–712 BCE), Bast began to be depicted as a domestic cat or a cat-headed woman.
 Scribes of the New Kingdom and later eras began referring to her with an additional feminine suffix, as Bastet.
 The name change is thought to have been added to emphasize pronunciation of the ending t sound, often left silent.

 Cats in ancient Egypt were highly revered, partly due to their ability to combat vermin such as mice and rats which threatened key food supplies, as well as snakes—especially cobras.
-Cats of royalty were, in some instances, known to be dressed in golden jewelry and allowed to eat from the plates of their owners.
+Cats of royalty were, in some instances, known to be dressed in golden jewelry and allowed to eat from the same plate as other members of the household.
 Dennis C. Turner and Patrick Bateson estimate that during the Twenty-second Dynasty (c.
 945–715 BCE), Bastet changed from being a lioness deity into being predominantly a major cat deity.

 The native Egyptian rulers were replaced by Greeks during an occupation of Ancient Egypt in the Ptolemaic Dynasty that lasted almost 300 years.
 The Greeks sometimes equated Bastet with one of their goddesses, Artemis.

 Bastet was depicted by Egyptians with the head of a cat and the slender body of a woman.
 Sometimes, Bastet was venerated as just a cat head.